 Remember warm and windproof clothing when visiting during winter.
 Fantastic surfing conditions – perhaps the best in Norway?

-How to behave along the beaches at Jæren
+Responsible tourism at the beaches at Jæren

 - It's forbidden to drive on the beach with a motorised vehicle